 The laws surrounding cryptocurrency are onerous for consumers, making it tough to use.

 The IRS now requires you to declare on your annual tax return if you’ve had any transaction in a cryptocurrency in the current tax year.
 And if you sell crypto assets or make a transaction with one, you could create a tax liability.
 So you’ll need to keep clear records of your buy and sell prices if you’re using the digital currency, lest you run afoul of the law and run up a tax bill.

 Here’s the full rundown on what you need to know about cryptocurrency taxes.

 While Bitcoin is an interesting experiment, it has serious drawbacks that make it difficult to achieve the stated mission of being a medium of exchange or even a store of value.
 In fact, one of the world’s greatest investors, Warren Buffett, has called the currency “probably rat poison squared” and has said that it’s not the kind of thing he considers an investment.
-Add on the fact that governments could potentially shut down the currency at will, and it’s a risky investment at best.
+Add on the fact that governments could potentially shut down the currency, and it’s a risky investment at best.
 Still, if you’re looking to get started trading cryptocurrency, here are the key things you need to know.